Broadening the impact of Christian Health Associations

 The World Health Organization estimates that between 30 percent and 70 percent of the health infrastructure in Africa is currently carried out by FBOs.

 Partnering to create an AIDSFree Generation

-As part of a new, USAID-funded global Strengthening High Impact Interventions for an AIDS-Free Generation Project, IMA partners with the Christian Health Association of Kenya to implement a novel approach to engage religious leaders to expand the demand in uptake of pediatric HIV services in Nairobi.
+As part of a USAID-funded global Strengthening High Impact Interventions for an AIDS-Free Generation Project, IMA partners with the Christian Health Association of Kenya to implement a novel approach to engage religious leaders to expand the demand in uptake of pediatric HIV services in Nairobi.
 The approach builds the capacity of religious leaders to influence community and individual behaviors towards pediatric HIV and AIDS, and to increase use of care and treatment services.
-Together, IMA and CHAK have developed guides for religious leaders on pediatric HIV, and training religious leaders on pediatric HIV as a technical area.
+Together, IMA and CHAK have developed guides for religious leaders on pediatric HIV and have trained religious leaders on pediatric HIV as a technical area.
 As a result, 84 percent of the 1,950 completed referrals for HIV support services in 2017 were from religious leaders—proof that empowered faith leaders can be more effective at generating referrals than community health workers in some communities.

 Partnering to build strong health systems

 IMA partners with CHAK and Mission for Essential Drugs and Supplies to increase access and utilization of quality health services through strengthened service delivery and institutional capacity of county health systems under the USAID-funded Afya Jijini Project in Nairobi, Kenya.
 The project is implementing interventions supporting HIV services, maternal, newborn and child health, family planning, water, sanitation and hygiene and MNCH-related nutrition services in 113 facilities in informal settlements in Nairobi City County’s sub-counties.